chloe238/mp-json/README.md

 A simple JSON parser.

-Implemented by NAME and NAME for CSC-207-01 2023Fa.
+Implemented by Chloe Kelly, Kevin Fitzgerald, and Gabriela Roznawska for CSC-207-01 2023Fa.

 Acknowledgements: